jjschlesinger/Scriptable-Web-Test/README.md

 Console.WriteLine("Response Status: {0}", resp2.Status);
 ```

-Mixing the DSL and C# in the same script
+Mixing the DSL and C# in the same script--beginning a line with ## tells the parser you are writing pure C# for that line

 ```
 http.set_cookie "myCookieName" "myCookieValue"